JacquelineBashta/TripPlanner/README.md

     - [x] based on the transportaion change the TRANSITION_TIME
     - [ ] Change mean of transportation to dropdown -> default=None

-- [x] Organize the buttons beautifully
 - [ ] label summary to collect total time dates / days in each city / total cost

 ### GUI
+- [x] Organize the buttons beautifully
+- [ ] Add label to each entry
+- [ ] Add frame/boarder for each block